Explore the depths of the Mediterranean

 Seeing the enthusiasm generated by the exhibition and the students’ desire to delve deeper and learn more about these topics, Virginie Zajdel works every day to develop new projects.

 “I suggested that we compile a monthly inventory of everything we see at the Thau Lagoon.
 That way, we can observe together whether new species appear at different times of the year or if there are changes in the species present.
-This is called monitoring the area’s species diversity.”
+This is called monitoring the site’s species diversity.”

-Finally, the newly founded association “Immersion Aquatique,” created at the initiative of Virginie Zajdel, will be run by students with the aim of encouraging the development of projects and ensuring that marine biology plays a significant role at the University of Montpellier.
+Finally, the newly founded organization “Immersion Aquatique,” created at the initiative of Virginie Zajdel, will be run by students with the aim of encouraging the development of projects and ensuring that marine biology plays a significant role at the University of Montpellier.